 With the help of an experienced Phoenix prostitution defense lawyer, like Craig Orent, you can fight back against the state’s accusations and attempt to clear your name.

 At the Orent Law Offices, PLC, we are committed to standing up on behalf of Arizona residents who are facing criminal charges.
+Our team is made up of founding attorney Craig Orent plus some of the top criminal defense lawyers in Phoenix.
 When you ask us to help you fight back against your prostitution charge, we will: